Itayventura/collatz-conjecture/README.md

 i.e if we proved that all numbers between 1 <= i <= n are collatz numbers, so in order to prove that n+1 is a collatz number it is enough to show that by sequence of operations we can reach any number between 1 and n.

+for that reason it is redundant to check even numbers, because the first operation is to divide by two.

 # Run time
 it takes around 5 minutes to complete 20 Billion numbers.